Iguana2024/sprint3/README.md

 ### Docker setup issues
 - **Issue:** Docker containers fail to build or run properly.
 - **Solution:**
+  - **Check Docker installation:** Ensure Docker is properly installed on your system and running.
+You can verify this by running `docker --version`.
+  - **Review Dockerfile:** Ensure all necessary dependencies are properly specified and installed.
+  - **Permissions:** Make sure you have the necessary permissions to build and run Docker containers.
+You may need to run Docker commands with `sudo` or ensure your user is part of the Docker group.
+  - **Ports configuration:** Ensure there are no conflicts with network configurations, especially if using custom network settings in `docker-compose.yml`.

 ### Python dependency issues
 - **Issue:** Python packages fail to install or are missing.
 - **Solution:**
+  - **Check requirements.txt:** Verify that all necessary Python dependencies are listed in `requirements.txt`.
+Ensure the package names and versions are correct.
+  - **Virtual environment:** If using a virtual environment, activate it and reinstall dependencies using `pip install -r requirements.txt`.
+  - **Network issues:** If dependencies fail to download due to network issues, ensure your network connection is stable and can access the required repositories.

 ### Nginx configuration issues
 - **Issue:** Nginx fails to serve web pages or encounters errors.
 - **Solution:**
+  - **Check nginx.conf:** Ensure correct server configurations and upstream definitions.
+  - **File permissions:** Ensure that Nginx has appropriate permissions to access and serve files specified in the configuration.
+  - **Restart Nginx:** After making changes to the configuration, restart the Nginx service using `sudo service nginx restart` or equivalent command for your system.

 ### HTML template issues
 - **Issue:** Web pages do not render properly or encounter errors.
 - **Solution:**
+  - **Check HTML templates:** Review `home.html`, `granted_permission.html`, and `rejected_permission.html` for any syntax errors or missing elements.
+  - **CSS/JS dependencies:** Ensure all necessary CSS and JavaScript files are correctly linked within the HTML templates.

 ### Redis and MongoDB connection issues
 - **Issue:** Connection to Redis or MongoDB fails.
 - **Solution:**
+  - **Test connection:** Use the `test_mongo_connection()` function in `home.py` to verify the connection to MongoDB.
+Similarly, check the connection to Redis.

 ### General Troubleshooting
 - **Issue:** Other issues not covered above.
 - **Solution:**
+  - **Error Logs:** Check Docker logs (`docker logs <container_id>`) and Nginx error logs (`/var/log/nginx/error.log`) for any error messages or stack traces that may provide clues to the issue.

 ## Contributing
 1. Fork the repository.